Comprehensive travel insurance for Turkey

 Cover for medical expenses and repatriation should you need to return to the UK.

-Cancellation and curtailment insurance in case you have to end your holiday due to a medical problem or an emergency means you have to cancel.
+Cancellation and curtailment insurance in case you have to end your holiday due to a medical problem or an emergency means you must cancel.

 Baggage and possession cover, in case your belongings are lost, damaged or stolen during your trip.